 Submission for presentation at BICA 2018 is CLOSED.
 You still may submit a paper for publication in the conference post-proceedings published in Procedia Computer Science (an open-access Elsevier journal, post-conference publication).
 Selected papers will be recommended for publication in the BICA journal.
-The ultimate submission deadline for BICA journal and for Procedia is September 30.
+The submission deadline for Procedia was October 10.
 For details, please read below.
 With any questions, please contact Alexei Samsonovich at Alexei.Samsonovich@gmail.com

 Submission and Publication

 - Submission is open via EasyChair using the link on the right: —>

 - Abstracts can be submitted at any time and before or without paper submission.
 Papers can be submitted without a preliminary abstract submission.
 On-site participation is not required for publication, and vice versa.

 - The first part of Proceedings of BICA 2018 is published as a separate volume of Springer's AISC Series.
 The published volume will be made available to participants electronically before the first day of the conference.